 Option 2: Submit more evidence

 You can submit more evidence for a Veterans Law Judge to review.
-You must submit this evidence within 90 days of the date we receive your Decision Review Request: Board Appeal (VA Form 10182).
-Download VA Form 10182 (PDF)
+You must submit this evidence within 90 days of the date we receive your request for a Board Appeal.

 The evidence submission option will take more than one year for the Board to complete.